SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 Benchmark

-The widely cited benchmark is 3:1 — meaning each customer generates three times more value than they cost to acquire.
-Below 1:1 means you are losing money on every customer.
-Between 1:1 and 3:1 means your unit economics are marginal and may not sustain growth.
-Between 3:1 and 5:1 is the sweet spot — healthy unit economics with room for efficient growth.
-Above 5:1 often indicates you are underinvesting in acquisition and leaving market share on the table.
+The widely cited benchmark is 3:1 — each customer generates three times their acquisition cost.
+Below 1:1: you are losing money on every customer.
+1:1 to 3:1: marginal, may not sustain growth.
+3:1 to 5:1: the sweet spot.
+Above 5:1: you are likely underinvesting in acquisition.
+The best-performing B2B SaaS companies in 2026 operate between 3.5:1 and 6:1.

 Why it matters

 LTV:CAC is the ultimate test of go-to-market sustainability.
-A company can grow revenue rapidly with poor LTV:CAC, but it will eventually hit a wall when capital becomes scarce or investors demand efficiency.
-Conversely, a company with strong LTV:CAC can confidently invest more in growth because every customer acquired adds predictable, positive value.
+A company can grow revenue rapidly with poor LTV:CAC, but it will hit a wall when capital becomes scarce or investors demand efficiency.
+The ratio also resolves the perennial tension between growth and efficiency: if your LTV:CAC is above 5:1, you have permission to invest more aggressively in acquisition; below 3:1, you need to fix CAC or retention before pouring more money into growth.

 How to improve it

-Improving LTV:CAC is a function of everything discussed in the CAC and LTV sections above.
-The most common pattern I see is that companies focus exclusively on reducing CAC while neglecting LTV.
-In practice, improving retention and expansion (which increases LTV) often has a greater impact on LTV:CAC than reducing acquisition costs.
-A company that improves NRR from 100% to 115% can see LTV increase by 50% or more, which transforms the ratio even if CAC stays flat.
+Improving LTV:CAC is a function of everything in the CAC and LTV sections above.
+The most common pattern I see — also reported in coverage from the Salesforce blog on RevOps efficiency — is companies focusing exclusively on reducing CAC while neglecting LTV.
+In practice, improving retention and expansion often has a greater impact on LTV:CAC than reducing acquisition costs.
+A company that improves NRR from 100% to 115% can see LTV increase by 50% or more, transforming the ratio even if CAC stays flat.
+Use our SaaS Metrics Calculator to model how changes in churn, ARPA, and CAC each affect your ratio.

 Metric 9: CAC Payback Period